mpiau/c-coding-standards/README.md

 - `{` and `};` **must** be on their own line.
 - Each line **must** only contain one variable declaration.
 - Variable names and comments **can** be aligned according to your preferences.
-However, keep it consistent between all definitions.
+However, keep it consistent across all definitions.
 - The `struct` definition **must not** contain any `typedef`.
 - A `struct` definition (comment included) **must** have at least one blank line at the beginning and the end of the definition.